railadv-rgb/HR-Analytics-Project/README.md

 🔍 Key Findings (The 2025 Diagnosis)

-Using 16 targeted SQL queries, I identified the root causes behind the 2025 attrition trend:
+Using a series of targeted SQL queries, I identified the root causes behind the 2025 attrition trend:

 The Overtime Tax: Data showed a massive "Satisfaction Gap."
 Employees working overtime had significantly lower Work-Life Balance and Job Involvement scores.